This site requires a more recent version of Adobe Flash Player to function properly.

 Increase in cross-selling at Wells Fargo:

 Cross-sell, meaning the number of products sold per relationship, has been been on the rise for Wells Fargo.
 A direct relationship exists between cross-selling and revenues for banks.
-As such, while the cross-sell for Wells Fargo's wholesale and retail banking increased at annualized rate of ~6%, Wells Fargo's revenues increased at an annualized rate of ~9% (excluding increase in revenue due to Wachovia acquisition).
+As such, while the cross-sell for Wells Fargo's wholesale and retail banking increased at an annualized rate of ~6%, Wells Fargo's revenues increased at an annualized rate of ~9% (excluding increase in revenue due to Wachovia acquisition).

 High core deposits and low cost of funding: